rail-berkeley/oculus_reader/README.md

 Now you can clone this repository either with HTTPS or SSH.

-If you decide to use HTTPS protocol, you can reduce the number of authentification prompts when pushing/pulling caused by Git LFS with:
+If you decide to use the HTTPS protocol, you can reduce the number of authentification prompts when pushing/pulling caused by Git LFS with:

 ```bash
 git config lfs.https://github.com/rail-berkeley/oculus_reader.git/info/lfs.locksverify false
 ```

-This command has to be run from repository workspace.
+This command has to be run from the repository workspace.

 ## Setup of the ADB

 ADB is required for the communication between Oculus Quest and the python reader script [Android Debug Bridge](https://developer.android.com/studio/command-line/adb).
 This introduction is created based on <https://developer.oculus.com/documentation/native/android/book-intro/>.

-1. Determine you Oculus Quest account name:
+1. Determine your Oculus Quest account name:
 If you haven’t used Oculus Quest before, start it and follow the steps to create your profile and get yourself started.
 Otherwise follow these steps to find out your username:
     1. Go to: [https://www.oculus.com/](https://www.oculus.com/)
     2. Log in to account: